 Deciding on a business name is a difficult process, so “why not just use your name?”.
 Simply put — it felt too casual and I want to be taken seriously as a small business owner rather than a hobbyist.
 I dream to build this business into something much larger than myself and I realized from the start that I needed to reflect my vision to grow in order to make it happen.

 In addition, my time in Vermont with my Dad consisted of days at “the shop”.
-He’s a second generation custom stair builder that moved his father’s business from Greenwich, CT up to the Green Mountain state into a beautiful traditional old barn overlooking the river, where my sister and I spent all of our days playing hide and seek while picking up our dad’s knack for entrepreneurship.
+He’s a second generation custom stair builder that moved his father’s business from Greenwich, CT up to the Green Mountain state into an amazing old dairy barn overlooking the Deerfield river, where my sister and I spent all of our days playing hide and seek while picking up our dad’s knack for entrepreneurship.